 HLPE Report on Forestry for Food Security and Nutrition & Policy Convergence Process

-The High-Level Panel of Experts (HLPE) is currently preparing a draft report on the topic of “forestry for food security and nutrition”.
-This report will be launched at an event at the FAO Headquarters in Rome on June 27th.
-A policy convergence process will then begin based on the findings of this report, aiming to develop a set of policy recommendations on forestry for food security and nutrition.
-These recommendations will be negotiated over the July–September period, and presented for endorsement during the CFS plenary session, October 9th–13th.
+In 2017, The High-Level Panel of Experts (HLPE) prepared a draft report on the topic of “forestry for food security and nutrition”.
+This report was launched at an event at the FAO Headquarters in Rome on June 27th.
+A policy convergence process then began based on the findings of this report, aiming to develop a set of policy recommendations on forestry for food security and nutrition.
+These recommendations were negotiated over the July–September period, and presented for endorsement during the CFS44 plenary session, October 9th–13th 2017.

 May 31 to July 4: e-consulation on V0 Draft on Sustainable Forestry for Food Security and Nutrition